Leaf Drop – Thornton, New Hampshire

 Whitcher Brook – Benton, New Hampshire

-Scenes of November, New Hampshire – The month of November has been very long and drawn out, but in a good way.
+November Scenes, New Hampshire – The month of November has been very long and drawn out, but in a good way.
 For me, most months fly by, and there never seems to be enough time in a day to complete all the tasks I need to complete, but for some reason I am all caught up and ahead of schedule this month.
 I even started photographing an abandoned farm settlement this month that I initially planned to shoot next summer.

 I have always enjoyed being in the White Mountains during this time of year.
 The changing of the seasons and breathing in the crisp mountain air reminders of what is to come.
 And around this time I start to wonder what type of winter are we going to have.
 Will it be a winter with lots of snow or will it be an extremely cold winter, with little snow.
 Living in the White Mountains, I prefer winters with lots of snow.